Chronology of the Bible: New Testament

 Nero blames the fire of Rome on Christians and begins persecuting them (64 AD).
 Paul is likely put in a Roman prison for a 2nd time, shortly after writing 1 Timothy and Titus.

-Hebrews is written to Jews as an explanation of the change from the Old to the New Covenant.
-There was a fault in the Old Covenant, so God gave us a better one.
-The priestly system and animal sacrifices are done away with because Jesus is our high priest forever, after the order of Melchizedek (65 AD).
+Hebrews is written to Jews (Yahudim) as an explanation of the change from the Old to the New Covenant.
+There was a fault in the Old Covenant, so God (Elohim) gave us a better one that is established on better promises.
+Namely, God’s (Elohim’s) laws are in our minds and written on our hearts.
+Additionally, the Levitical priestly system and animal sacrifices have become obsolete because Jesus (Yahusha) is our High Priest forever, after the order of Melchizedek (65 AD).

-Tired of the oppressive Roman governors (tensions boiled over under Governor Gessius Florus), the Pharisees, Sadducees, and Zealots unite to start the Great Jewish Revolt (66 AD).
+Tired of the oppressive Roman governors (tensions boiled over under Governor Gessius Florus), the Jews (Yahudim), with the Zealots being a major driving force, start the Great Jewish (Yahudim) Revolt (66 AD).
 They hope to free themselves from Roman rule, just as the Maccabees did so against the Seleucids.

 2 Peter is written at the end of Peter’s life, as he knows that he is about to die.
-He warns of destructive doctrines and false teachers, and talks about the Day of the LORD.
-God is not slack concerning his coming (he is not willing that any should perish), and when he comes, the world will be judged and destroyed by fire.
+He warns of destructive doctrines and false teachers, and talks about the Day of the LORD (YHWH).
+God (Elohim) is not slack concerning His coming (He is not willing that any should perish), and when He comes, the world will be judged and destroyed by fire.
 Soon after this letter is written, Nero has Peter crucified upside down (67 AD).

 2 Timothy is written at the end of Paul’s life, as he knows that he is about to die.
 He writes to Timothy to warn him about the coming perilous times and to charge him to keep the faith.
 Timothy should preach the word, for times are coming when people will no longer endure sound doctrine.
 Soon after this, Nero has Paul beheaded (67 AD).